 A graduate student must be registered for 36 or more units to be classified as a full-time student, but course loads greater than 45 units are more common.
-International students on student visas must be registered for at least 36 units per term during their entire tenure at Caltech.
-A graduate student who registers for less than 36 units, or who undertakes activities related to the Institute aggregating more than 62 hours per week (in class, research, and teaching assistantship units) must receive approval from the dean of graduate studies.
-Petition forms for this purpose may be obtained from the Graduate Office and must carry the recommendation of the option representative of the student's major option before submission to the dean of graduate studies.
+A graduate student who registers for less than 36 units, or who undertakes activities related to the Institute aggregating more than 62 hours per week (in class, research, and teaching assistantship units), must receive approval from the dean of graduate studies.
+Petition forms for this purpose may be obtained from the Graduate Office's website and must carry the recommendation of the option representative of the student's major option before submission to the dean of graduate studies.